dw87/PyGloworm/README.md

     	curl_close($ch);
     ?>

-It does not create any output so the page will load and display correctly.
+It does not create any output so your original page will load and display correctly.

 ## Help